 Welcome to the Lake Colac Fishing Guide.
-Lake Colac is the largest natural freshwater lake in Victoria spreading across 2,778 hectares.
-It’s located around a 2-hour drive from Melbourne on the Princess highway alongside the township of Colac situated between Geelong and Camperdown.
-The lake is surrounded by local farmland and forms part of the Corangamite basin originally formed from volcanic activity and has a rich indigenous history.
-Lake Colac is a very shallow system with an average water depth of 2.5 meters in most areas and water levels have declined in recent years.
+Lake Colac is the largest natural freshwater lake in Victoria, spreading across 2,778 hectares.
+It’s located around a 2-hour drive from Melbourne on the Princes Highway alongside the township of Colac, situated between Geelong and Camperdown.
+The lake is surrounded by local farmland and forms part of the Corangamite basin, originally formed from volcanic activity, and has a rich indigenous history.
+Lake Colac is a very shallow system with an average water depth of 2.5 meters in most areas, and water levels have declined in recent years.

-When it comes to fishing redfin is the most targeted species in this lake.
-However, there have been significant attempts in recent years to stock trout and improve the fishing by Victorian Fisheries.
-As part of the target 1 million campaign, 5,000 trout were released in 2017 and again in 2018 and 2019.
-A spot is very popular with camping, fishing, boating and skis.
-The lake was opened to boating in the early 1900 with its first jetties erected back then.
-But do take care when boating as water levels have been an issue here in recent years.
+When it comes to fishing, redfin is the most targeted species in this lake.
+However, there have been significant attempts in recent years to stock trout and improve the fishery by Victorian Fisheries.
+As part of the target 1 million campaign, 5,000 trout were released in 2017, 2018 and 2019.
+A spot is very popular with camping, fishing, boating and skiing.
+The lake was opened to boating in the early 1900s, with its first jetties erected back then.
+But do take care when boating, as water levels have been an issue here in recent years.

 Things to do at Lake Colac

-Lake Colac is a nice family location the lake has a playground, BBQs, picnic areas, public toilets and good fishing, camping and boating for the family.
+Lake Colac is a nice family location.
+The lake has a playground, BBQs, picnic areas, public toilets, and offers good fishing, camping, and boating for the family.
 Scenic views and ample birdlife.
 Nearby attractions include the Colac Botanic Gardens, Colac golf course and natural bike tracks surrounding the lake.
-Drought back in 2009 caused the Lake to be completely dry.
-And although there have been improvements water levels are still very low and water activities such as boating and swimming have become a rarity.
-Waters levels are no longer suitable for boats but kayaks, and small tinnies will be fine.
+The drought back in 2009 caused the Lake to be completely dry.
+Although there have been improvements, water levels remain very low, making water activities like boating and swimming a rarity.
+Water levels are no longer suitable for boats, but kayaks and small tinnies will be fine.

 Watch our detailed video guide on our top 10 redfin lures below